tfr42/deegree-docker/deegree-builtin-tomcat/README.md

 ---------------
 This Dockerfile uses the bundled Apache Tomcat with deegree webservices.
 This Apache Tomcat may be outdated!
 For deegree 3.3 this bundle is based on Apache Tomcat/6.0.29.
+We do recommend to use the plain deegree web application.